monitoringartist/dockbix-agent-xxl/README.md

 has almost the same functionality as private paid Docker image `monitoringartist/dockbix-agent-xxl:latest`.
 However, limited version:

-- doesn't support command execution in the container; for example you can't use `system.run[]` item
+- doesn't support command execution in the container; for example, you can't use `system.run[]` item
-- doesn't support any shell access in the container; for example you can't use `docker exec -ti dockbix-agent-xxl bash`
+- doesn't support any shell access in the container; for example, you can't use `docker exec -ti dockbix-agent-xxl bash`
-- collects statistic Google Analytics data (Docker version, kernel version, execution driver, Dockbix agent container start-up errors, ...), which are use for improvements;
+- collects statistic Google Analytics data (Docker version, kernel version, execution driver, Dockbix agent container start-up errors, ...), which are used for improvements;
 statistics may be used also for public presentations

 General limitations: